autonity/docs.autonity.org/content/docs/reference/api/asm/stabilization/_index.md

 ### borrowLimit

-Calculates the maximum amount of Amount that can be borrowed for the given amount of Collateral Token.
+Calculates the maximum amount of Auton that can be borrowed for the given amount of Collateral Token.

 Constraint checks are applied: